 We have evaluated all events that occurred after the balance sheet date through the date when our financial statements were issued to determine if they must be reported.
-Management has determined that other than disclosed below, there were no additional reportable subsequent events to be disclosed.
+Management has determined that there were no additional reportable subsequent events to be disclosed.